 Research

 (1) Soil development at the global scale.
 Earth’s soils are constantly changing—yet global scale models of soil properties are largely static.
 To predict the future of Earth’s soils, we must animate global models with our knowledge of how soils develop in different environments.
 I have followed this theme across a range of projects: identifying the major environmental controls on soil pH, constraining the legacy effects of the last ice age on silicate mineral weathering, and mapping geographic domains where soil minerals may favor organic carbon storage.
-My current research related to this theme focuses on the global calcium cycle, soil pH, and the role of cations in mediating soil organic carbon storage.
+My lab’s current research related to this theme focuses on the global calcium cycle, soil pH, and the role of cations in mediating soil organic carbon storage.

 (2) Microbial physiology, the soil environment, and the carbon cycle.
 Plants fix carbon from the atmosphere and release it in soil; microorganisms make a living decomposing and recycling this carbon.
 Belowground carbon storage thus depends on microbial physiology and the way microbes respond to changes in the soil environment.
 I have explored this theme by studying the effects of drought on soil carbon fluxes, microbial carbon metabolism and nitrogen cycling.
-My current research interests related to this theme focus on how depth within the soil column limits microbial activity.

 More on this theme: